Beyond the Electric Dipole Approximation: Electric and Magnetic Multipole Contributions Reveal Biaxial Water Structure from SFG Spectra at the Air-Water Interface: Introduction

-Normal-mode methods involve rather drastic approximations, including locality assumptions, and cannot predict the spectral line shape.
-Our method, based on time-dependent perturbation theory \cite{kuboFluctuationdissipationTheorem1966,mukamelPrinciplesNonlinearOptical1995}, enables the quantitative prediction of multipolar SFG spectra and constitutes a crucial step toward an accurate determination of the interfacial structure.
-We compute all relevant multipole contributions, including the magnetic dipole contributions, which were not considered in the past but are found to be sizable and of similar intensity as the electric dipole contribution in the bending band.
-Following the work of Guyot-Sionnest and Shen \cite{guyot-sionnestGeneralConsiderationsOptical1986}, we formulate the multipolar second-order electric current density as a response to perpendicular electric displacement D-fields and parallel electric E-fields with respect to the interface, which are spatially constant on the relevant scale, thereby eliminating the need to make \textit{ad-hoc} assumptions on the interface structure.
-We observe quantitative agreement between simulated and experimental SFG spectra, with significant multipole contributions.
-Recent experiments investigated the interfacial dielectric constant \cite{ chiangDielectricFunctionProfile2022} and the spatial distribution of interfacial molecules \cite{balosPhaseSensitiveVibrationalSum2022, yuPolarizationDependentHeterodyneDetectedSumFrequency2022,fellowsObtainingExtendedInsight2023, fellowsHowThickAirWater2024}.
+Our method, based on time-dependent perturbation theory \cite{kuboFluctuationdissipationTheorem1966,mukamelPrinciplesNonlinearOptical1995}, enables the quantitative prediction of multipolar SFG spectral contributions and constitutes a crucial step toward an accurate determination of the interfacial structure.
+We compute all relevant multipole contributions, including the magnetic dipole contributions, which we find to be sizable and of similar intensity as the electric dipole contribution in the bending band. \\ \\ Following the work of Guyot-Sionnest and Shen \cite{guyot-sionnestGeneralConsiderationsOptical1986}, we formulate the multipolar second-order electric current density as a response to electric displacement (D) fields perpendicular to the interface and electric (E) fields parallel to the interface, both of which are spatially constant on the relevant length scale.
+In doing so, we eliminate the need to make \textit{ad-hoc} assumptions on the interface structure.
+We observe quantitative agreement between simulated and experimental SFG spectra, with significant multipole contributions. \\ \\ Recent experiments investigated the interfacial dielectric constant \cite{ chiangDielectricFunctionProfile2022a} and the spatial distribution of anisotropically oriented molecules \cite{ yuPolarizationDependentHeterodyneDetectedSumFrequency2022,fellowsObtainingExtendedInsight2023a, fellowsHowThickAirWater2024}.
 Our work reveals that interfacial water exhibits an $\SI{8}{\angstrom}$ thick biaxial triple-layer structure, as follows from the second-order electric-dipole susceptibility.
-This susceptibility is dominated by the biaxial ordering perpendicular to the water molecular dipole axis, in the bending region.
+This susceptibility turns out to be dominated by the biaxial orientational ordering perpendicular to the water molecular dipole axis in the bending region. \\ \\ In Section \ref{sec:Quantitative_Comparison}, we show that quantitative agreement between predicted and experimental SFG spectra is obtained once all relevant multipole contributions are considered.
+Subtracting all higher-order multipole contribution, the electric-dipole contribution is obtained, which in the bending band is demonstrated to reflect interfacial water orientation in Section \ref{sec:Bending_Band_Analysis}.
+In Section \ref{sec:biaxial_orientation}, we show that the interfacial water orientation is significantly biaxial.
+Sections \ref{sec:Stretch_Band_Analysis} and \ref{sec:Linear_Dielectric_Profile} present the spatially resolved SFG stretch spectrum and the spatially resolved absorption spectrum from the THz to the IR regime, respectively.
+Finally, we discuss the implications of our findings in Section \ref{sec:conclusion} and provide a description of our methods in Section \ref{sec:methods}.